What is a modular home?

-Modular homes can vary widely in size and scope, so the cost of the home varies with many factors, including the building material used and how you customize the design.
-Here’s what you might expect to spend, according to HomeAdvisor estimates:
+Modular homes can vary widely in size and scope, so the cost varies with many factors.
+Here’s a breakdown of what you might expect to spend, according to HomeAdvisor estimates:

 How long do modular homes take to assemble?

-While a modular home is generally faster to put together than a traditional home, the process does take time: typically anywhere from four to nine months.
+While a modular home generally goes up faster than a traditionally built home, the process does take time: typically anywhere from four to nine months.
 The exact timeline depends on the size of the home, how long it takes to get permits and whether you’re using a standard floor plan or have added customizations.
 Sometimes builders have a backlog of projects that can delay things, while others have capabilities that can expedite the build.

-Like a home built on-site, you have a few different financing options for a modular home.
+As with any home purchase, there are a few different financing options for a modular home.
 One common route is a construction loan, which is a shorter-term loan that funds the cost of the land and project.
 Construction loans can be structured in several ways, but typically once the home is complete, the loan converts to a mortgage.

 “[The] process isn’t much different from financing the construction of a typical home,” Stott says.
 “You get a construction loan, which can be rolled over into a fixed-rate mortgage.”